 Chrys Fey is the author of the Disaster Crimes Series, a unique concept blending romance, crimes, and disasters.
-She’s partnered with the Insecure Writer’s Support Group and runs their Goodreads book club.
-She’s also an editor for Dancing Lemur Press.
+Fey also authored Write with Fey: 10 Sparks to Guide You from Idea to Publication.
+Catch the sparks you need to write, edit, publish, and market your book!
+She runs the Insecure Writer’s Support Group Book Club on Goodreads and is also an editor for Dancing Lemur Press.

 Fey realized she wanted to write by watching her mother pursue publication.
 At the age of twelve, she started her first novel, which flourished into a series she later rewrote at seventeen.

 Fey lives in Florida and is always on the lookout for hurricanes.
 She has four cats and three nephews, both keep her entertained with their antics.

 You can email her at Chrys(at)ChrysFey(dot)com